Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Evaluation

-\textbf{Scalability Analysis.} To evaluate the scalability of the architecture under high-frequency signal streams typical of IoT environments, we deployed the prototype in Docker containers to prevent resource spillover and external interference.
-The system was configured with 2~GB of RAM and 2~CPU cores, simulating edge devices such as Raspberry~Pi, which are commonly used for local process monitoring and control in Industry~4.0 scenarios.
-We tested scalability using a model with 10 different constraints and performed stress tests under increasing operational loads by generating events at 10, 100, 1{,}000, 10{,}000, and 100{,}000 events per second across 10 consecutive runs, each lasting 60 seconds.
+Validating the runtime pipeline against this taxonomy shows that the translation from STL to EPL introduces no loss of expressiveness.
+Every logical connective, temporal operator, and variable data bind maps to a deterministic execution script inside the streaming engine.

+\paragraph{Scalability Analysis} To evaluate the runtime scalability and resource efficiency of the architecture under high-frequency IoT signal volumes, we subjected the prototype engine to an intensive synthetic stress test.
+The entire execution suite was isolated within a Docker container limited strictly to $2\text{~GB}$ of RAM and $2$ CPU cores.
+This resource ceiling simulates the processing constraints of industrial edge gateways, such as Raspberry Pi devices, deployed locally for shop-floor process control in Industry 4.0 environments.